On The Negativity of Ricci Curvatures of Complete Conformal Metrics: Domains in Compact Manifolds

-\begin{remark} The blow up phenomena in Theorem \ref{blow up-one point} are significantly different from those for the case that the underlying manifold is $S^n$.
-For example, take $\Omega_i=S^n\setminus B_{1/i}(e_n)$, where $B_{1/i}(e_n)$ is a small ball on $S^n$ centered at the north pole.
-Then, $\Omega_i\rightarrow S^n\backslash \{e_n\}$ and the complete conformal metric $g_{i}$ in $\Omega_i$ with the constant scalar curvature $-n(n-1)$ has a constant sectional curvature $-1$!
-This can be verified by the stereographic projection, as the image of $S^n\setminus B_{1/i}(e_n)$ under the stereographic projection from the north pole is a ball in $\mathbb R^n$ centered at the origin. \end{remark}
+\begin{remark} The blow-up phenomena in Theorem \ref{blow up-one point} are significantly different from those for the case that the underlying manifold is $S^n$.
+For example, take $\Omega=S^n\setminus B_{r}(e_n)$, where $B_{r}(e_n)$ is a small ball on $S^n$ centered at the north pole.
+Then, $\Omega$ is close to $ S^n\backslash \{e_n\}$ and the complete conformal metric $g_\Omega$ in $\Omega$ with the constant scalar curvature $-n(n-1)$ has a constant sectional curvature $-1$!
+This can be verified by the stereographic projection, as the image of $S^n\setminus B_{r}(e_n)$ under the stereographic projection from the north pole is a ball in $\mathbb R^n$ centered at the origin. \end{remark}

 We note that Theorem \ref{them-rigidity} follows easily from Theorem \ref{blow up-one point}.
 Now we are ready to prove Theorem \ref{thrm-large-positive-Ricci}.

 \begin{proof}[Proof of Theorem \ref{thrm-large-positive-Ricci}] Let $u_i$ be the solution of \eqref{eq-MEq} and \eqref{eq-MBoundary} in $\Omega_i$.
 Then, $g_{i}=u_i^{\frac{4}{n-2}}g.$